What Size Gas Cylinder for MIG Welding? It’s Decision Time

 How long will MIG gas last?

-How much welding time you’ll get per bottle will depend on the flow rate you’ll set on your regulator—usually in the range of 10 to 40 cfh depending on the work environment.
+How much welding time you’ll get per bottle will depend on the flow rate you’ll set on your regulator—usually between 10 to 40 cfh depending on the work environment.

 You’ll need a higher flow rate to maintain shielding gas protection in a windy area.
 Even with my garage door open 12 inches or so, I get good results with a regulator setting of 20 cfh as long as it’s calm.

-Since we’re dealing exclusively in cubic feet, our welding-time calculation for gas cylinders is simple:
+Since we’re dealing only in cubic feet, our welding-time calculation for gas cylinders is simple:

 Gas welding time (hours) = (cylinder volume in cf) / (regulator flow rate in cfh)